Kid Rock shoots Bud Light cans after company partners with transgender woman

 “Grandpa’s feeling a little frisky today.
 Let me say something to all you and be as clear and concise as possible.”

-The artist then used a rifle to fire gunshots at several cases of Bud Light beer.
-He then said “F*** Bud Light, and F*** Anheuser-Busch!
-Have a terrific day.”
+The artist then used a rifle to fire gunshots at several cases of Bud Light beer while cursing out the company.

 The video had over 32 million views on Twitter on Wednesday.

 The activist that Bud Light is partnering with is transgender woman Dylan Mulvaney.
-According to Fox News, the trans activist revealed Saturday that the beer company sent packs of Bud Light with the influencer’s face as a way to celebrate a full year of “girlhood.”
+According to Fox News, Mulvaney revealed Saturday that the beer company sent packs of Bud Light with the influencer’s face as a way to celebrate a full year of “girlhood.”
 Mulvaney posted a video on Instagram with the hashtag #budlightpartner to promote the campaign.

 Anheuser-Busch responded to Fox News with the following statement: